 Thinking of the unconditional and all-encompassing love evidenced by the cross convicts my heart and fosters an intense sense of humility and gratitude.
 It inspires me to tell others of its life-changing, life-giving power.
 Further, it awakens the desire to warn unbelievers, encourage believers, and equip fellow Christians.

-I am not glorifying the cross, rather, glorying in it and memorializing the divine love and eternal sacrifice it portrays.
+I am not glorifying it, rather, glorying in it and memorializing the divine love and eternal sacrifice it portrays.
 Jesus despised the shame of the cross yet endured it for the joy set before Him (Hebrews 12:2).
 He broke sin’s penalty, power, and presence and now sits on His heavenly throne interceding on our behalf.

 Pausing in the shadow of the cross reminds me of the supreme sacrifice made on my behalf.
 Lingering in the shadow of the empty tomb reminds me of the victory over sin, hell, and the grave.
 Living in the shadow of the ascended and glorified Lord reminds me to walk in the newness of His eternal life.

-Commitment to the Cross
+Committed to the Cross

 Jesus said, “And I, if I am lifted up from the earth, will draw all peoples to Myself” (John 12:32).
 Essentially, He described His death on the cross as the compelling attraction for the salvation of the world.
 Yet, His statement also reveals that only by lifting Him up—exalting Him, glorifying Him, proclaiming His message—does His supernatural, transformational power flow.
 Only His name, His sacrifice, His cross command such power, gratitude and personal commitment.
 Few verses summarize more beautifully such personal commitment to the cross of Christ than Galatians 6:14.
 “But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.”